aureus-trading/TurtleNetwork/README.md

 - Providing gambling services in jurisdictions where this is illegal or (where applicable) offering gambling services without a valid license to the relevant jurisdiction.
 - Illegal products/services or any service providing peripheral support of illegal activities.
 Fake references and other services/products that foster deception (including fake IDs and government documents)

+## 👏 Acknowledgements

+Special thanks to wavesplatform for writing the base code, and the support.